 The Yankees already have a full outfield with Brett Gardner, Aaron Hicks, Aaron Judge, Giancarlo Stanton and an injured Jacoby Ellsbury.
-Signing Harper would necessitate some reshuffling.
-With respect to Machado, the Yankees have added multiple infielders already, signing free agents Troy Tulowitzki and DJ LeMahieu.
+Signing Harper could necessitate some reshuffling and adjusting.
+With respect to Machado, the Yankees have added multiple infielders, signing free agents Troy Tulowitzki and DJ LeMahieu.
 Tulowitzki is expected to open the season at shortstop as Didi Gregorius recovers from Tommy John surgery, and LeMahieu is expected to play a super-utility role.

 Is Keuchel still waiting on Harper and Machado?

 Feb.
 16: Dallas Keuchel has been the top available starting pitcher for several weeks now, but his market appears to be at something of a standstill.
 Why?
 Perhaps in large part due to the two bigger names still available in free agency: Bryce Harper and Manny Machado.

 In an in-depth rundown of how the dominoes could fall once Harper or Machado signs, MLB.com's Mark Feinsand explains how many of Keuchel's scenarios depend on where the slugging outfielder and/or star infielder wind up.
 More >

 After meeting with Padres GM, here's how Machado could fit in San Diego